neutrofoton/hi-docker/README.md

 > To create private repository, create repository first, then uploaded.

 # Docker Image
-> - An ***image*** is app binaries and dependencies.
+> - An ***image*** is app binaries and the app's dependencies.
 It's an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
+Inside the image there is not a complete OS.
+No Kernel, no kernel modules (e.g: drivers).
+It is just binaries that our application needed, because the host provide the kernel.
+It is characteristic that differentiate from the VM.
 > - Docker's default image "registry" is called Docker Hub (hub.docker.com)
 > - Show list of sub command of ***image***<br/>
     ``` docker image